 We also work with other organisations too – providing onward referrals whether to debt counseling, food banks, for housing advice or rehabilitation.
 This helps people move forward from homelessness, domestic violence, addiction, mental ill-health and unemployment to a better future.

-As people move on with their lives, our House2Home project provides furniture and household goods to recently homed & low-income families.
+As people move on with their lives, our House2Home project provides furniture and household good to recently re-homed and low income families.

 It is great to see some of our supported volunteers have now made their way back into work with the help from partnerships with some great local employers.